dotnet/runtime/docs/workflow/building/libraries/README.md

 For example the src\libraries\System.Diagnostics.DiagnosticSource directory holds the source code for the System.Diagnostics.DiagnosticSource.dll assembly.

 You can build the DLL for System.Diagnostics.DiagnosticSource.dll by going to the `src\libraries\System.Diagnostics.DiagnosticsSource\src` directory and typing `dotnet msbuild`.
-The DLL ends up in `artifacts\bin\AnyOS.AnyCPU.Debug\System.Diagnostics.DiagnosticSource` as well as `artifacts\bin\runtime\[BuildConfiguration]`.
+The DLL ends up in `artifacts\bin\AnyOS.AnyCPU.Debug\System.Diagnostics.DiagnosticSource` as well as `artifacts\bin\runtime\[BuildSettings]`.

 You can build the tests for System.Diagnostics.DiagnosticSource.dll by going to `src\libraries\System.Diagnostics.DiagnosticSource\tests` and typing `dotnet msbuild`.

 Some libraries might also have a ref and/or a pkg directory and you can build them in a similar way by typing `dotnet msbuild` in that directory.

-For libraries that have multiple build configurations the configurations will be listed in the `<BuildConfigurations>` property group, commonly found in a configurations.props file next to the csproj.
-When building the csproj for a configuration the most compatible one in the list will be chosen and set for the build.
-For more information about `BuildConfigurations` see [project-guidelines](../../../coding-guidelines/project-guidelines.md).
+For libraries that have multiple target frameworks the target frameworks will be listed in the `<TargetFrameworks>` property group.
+When building the csproj for a BuildTargetFramework the most compatible target framework in the list will be chosen and set for the build.
+For more information about `TargetFrameworks` see [project-guidelines](../../../coding-guidelines/project-guidelines.md).

 **Examples**